-Electrosynthesis uses electrons as a potent, controllable, and traceless alternative to chemical oxidants or reductants, and typically offers a more sustainable alternative to conventional redox reactions, sometimes even succeeding with better selectivity or unique reaction.
+Electrosynthesis uses electrons as a potent, controllable, and traceless alternative to chemical oxidants or reductants.
+It typically offers a more sustainable alternative to conventional redox reactions, sometimes succeeding with better selectivity or unique reactions.
 Thermodynamics and kinetics at the solid-liquid interface can be accelerated by controlling potentials and current intensities, while electrochemistry can simplify purification and post-treatment processes.
-We focus on the electrochemical synthesis of novel organic electrical materials.
-A particular emphasis of our philosophy is how to understand the synthesis of electro- and photofunctional polymers from electrochemical approaches.
-Solid-phase electrosynthesis developed in our group can enable real-time monitoring of redox processes across a variety of length scales while producing complex polymers and materials fabrication.
-Recent information on our group's current research activities, which focus on solid-phase electrosynthesis, can be found in the group's publications, but a brief introduction to each example of recent projects is provided below.

 (1) Solid-Phase Electrosynthesis (Electrochemical Iterative Synthesis, Precise Synthesis, Polymer Orientation)